purpletechceo/purpletech-soen341projectF2023/Sprint 3/Meeting Minutes/purpletech_Sprint3_Meeting2_11-08-2023.md

 ### Conclusion and Next Steps

-Asides froma a few challenges yet to be resolved, asks are well-distributed, and an upcoming meeting on November 8, 2023, will assess progress.
-The plan for Sprint 4, prepare for the Sprint 3 demo, and establish submission plans.
-One-on-one Discord calls and additional communications may be announced if needed to ensure task diligence.
+In this progress review, the team discussed core features.
+Grecia leads the CI pipeline and mortgage calculator, Sadee collaborates on the Promise Purchase story, Minh refines the broker display, and Shah oversees final integration.
+Finalization is scheduled for the last meeting on November 9th, with one-on-one Discord calls for additional communication if needed.

 *Meeting minutes recorded by Oyeyimika Adeoye.*